 The biggest news in cannabis entertainment has to be the History Channel's announcement of their new show documenting Canada's medical marijuana industry, Bud Dynasty.
 Bud dynasty will track the struggles of budding entrepreneurs as they navigated the uncharted waters that legalization will bring.
 The show features Bob Kay, a pot entrepreneur seeking to franchise his already successful medical marijuana company.
 It also follows Vancouver dispensary owner Joe Le as he plots his course forward in Canada's fastest growing industry.
 No details have been released as to when we can expect to see Bud Dynasty on the air.

 It is hard to deny that when it comes to cannabis, all eyes are on Canada.
 The interest that television has shown is a small indicator of the attention that is yet to come.
-As legalization gets closer and closer, expect to see more shows cashing in on Canada's green rush.Posted: Sunday, May 7th, 5:21am a year ago
+As legalization gets closer and closer, expect to see more shows cashing in on Canada's green rush.Posted: Sunday, May 7th, 5:21am 2 years ago

 Davie is a long time cannabis professional who has worked not only as a cultivator but in all aspects of retail cannabis.
 From budtender, to wholesale and retail management, and from harvester to advanced hydroponic specialist, Davie has been around the block more than once.
 Now residing in beautiful British Columbia, Davie now works with acres of greenhouses, producing some of the best buds in the country.